Coronary Artery Bypass Grafts

 A bypass procedure typically involves both open-heart surgery and endoscopic surgery.
 It will usually be necessary to stop your heart from beating during the procedure.
 A device known as a heart-lung bypass machine will be used to maintain your circulation during this time.

-The open-heart portion of the operation involves entering the chest cavity by dividing the sternum, or breastbone, separating the muscles of the chest wall, and accessing your heart through a large incision (typically 5" to 7" and sometimes up to 10") in your chest.
+The open-heart portion of the operation involves entering the chest cavity by dividing the sternum, or breastbone, separating the muscles of the chest wall, and accessing your heart through a large incision (typically 5- to 7- inches, and sometimes up to 10 inches) in your chest.
 The procedure itself involves suturing, or sewing, the harvested leg veins and/or rerouted mammary arteries into place so the flow of blood from your aorta to your heart itself goes through these newly placed vessels rather than through the blocked portions of your coronary arteries.
 It will be necessary to stop your heart from beating during the procedure, so the operation can be performed on a motionless and bloodless field; while your heart is stopped, a device known as a heart-lung bypass machine will take over your heart's function and maintain your circulation.

 It is important to keep in mind that every medical choice involves a trade-off between risks and benefits—whether it is to undergo surgery, take medication, or even just carefully monitor a condition (an option known as "watchful waiting").